 - Moisten with the amount of water specified in the recipe.

-- For each cup of water, add 1 Tbsp kefir, yogurt or lemon juice.
+- For each cup of water, add 1 tablespoon kefir, yogurt or lemon juice.
 In the morning, proceed with the recipe.

 Soaking the flour may change the texture of baked goods.
 An example is Whole Wheat Pancakes/Waffles – soaked flour makes much lighter waffles.
 This is also a good alternative when you do not have access to a dehydrator.